gergelj/everything-databricks/terraform/azure_serverless/README.md

 # Azure Databricks Serverless Workspace (Terraform)

-Provisions a **serverless Azure Databricks workspace** with Unity Catalog wired up end to end:
+Provisions a **serverless Azure Databricks workspace** with Unity Catalog and **private networking** wired up end to end:

-- A premium, serverless-mode Databricks workspace (via the [Azure AVM module](https://registry.terraform.io/modules/Azure/avm-res-databricks-workspace/azurerm/latest)).
+- A premium, serverless Databricks workspace (via the [Azure AVM module](https://registry.terraform.io/modules/Azure/avm-res-databricks-workspace/azurerm/latest)).
 - A Unity Catalog metastore assignment (create a new metastore or attach an existing one).
-- An Azure storage account + access connector (managed identity) for UC storage.
+- A **private** Azure ADLS Gen2 storage account (public network access disabled) + access connector (managed identity) for UC storage.
 - A UC storage credential, external location, and catalog backed by that storage.
+- **Front-end PrivateLink**: a private endpoint for the workspace web UI + REST API (`databricks_ui_api`), a private DNS zone, and a VNet link.
+- **Back-end private connectivity for serverless**: a Network Connectivity Configuration (NCC) bound to the workspace, with private endpoint rules to the storage account (blob + dfs) that are auto-approved on the storage side.
 - (Optional) Workspace admin access for a Databricks account group.